Characterizations of quasitrivial symmetric nondecreasing associative operations: Bisymmetric operations

 \section{Bisymmetric operations}

 In this section we investigate bisymmetric $n$-ary operations and derive a few equivalences involving associativity and bisymmetry.
-For instance we show that if an $n$-ary operation has a neutral element, then it is bisymmetric iff it is associative and symmetric.
-Also, if an $n$-ary operation is quasitrivial and symmetric, then it is associative iff it is bisymmetric.
+For instance we show that if an $n$-ary operation has a neutral element, then it is bisymmetric if and only if it is associative and symmetric.
+Also, if an $n$-ary operation is quasitrivial and symmetric, then it is associative if and only if it is bisymmetric.
 In particular this latter observation enables us to replace associativity with bisymmetry in Theorems~\ref{thm:main2}, \ref{thm:f456dfs}, and Corollary~\ref{cor:fs5fs}.

 \begin{lemma}[{see \cite{CouDevMar}}] Let $F\colon X^2\to X$ be an operation.
 Then the following assertions hold. \begin{enumerate} \item[(a)] If $F$ is bisymmetric and has a neutral element, then it is associative and symmetric. \item[(b)] If $F$ is associative and symmetric, then it is bisymmetric. \item[(c)] If $F$ is bisymmetric and quasitrivial, then it is associative. \end{enumerate} \end{lemma}